cocos/cocos-docs/en/editor/project/index.md

     - If enabled, the Canvas background will be transparent and show the other DOM elements behind it.
     - If disabled, it will result in higher performance.

 - **ENABLE_WEBGL_ANTIALIAS**: whether to activate WebGL antialias setting in the engine, it's enabled by default.
-This setting only affect WebGL graphics back-end, it indicates whether to turn on the anti-aliasing option when creating WebGL Context.
+This setting only affects WebGL graphics back-end, it indicates whether to turn on the anti-aliasing option when creating WebGL Context (for forward pipeline only).

 - **CLEANUP_IMAGE_CACHE**: whether to clear the image cache after uploading a texture to GPU.
 If the cache is cleared, [Dynamic Atlas](../../advanced-topics/dynamic-atlas.md) will not be supported.
 It's disabled by default.